Trump announces 60-day immigration pause; guest-workers still allowed

-President Trump said Tuesday he will order a 60-day halt to new immigrants arriving from outside the country, with an eye toward preventing them from competing with Americans for jobs amid the coronavirus crisis — though he said temporary guest workers will still be allowed.
+President Trump said Tuesday he will order a 60-day halt to new immigrants with an eye toward preventing them from competing with Americans for jobs during the coronavirus crisis — though he said temporary guest workers will still be allowed.

 Mr. Trump said he felt a “solemn duty” to Americans thrown out of work by what he calls the “invisible enemy” of coronavirus.